maxduganknight/maxduganknight.github.io/index.markdown

 layout: home
 ---

 Welcome to my personal website.
-I'm interested in data and improving public policy.
+I'm interested in using data to improve public policy.

-I am an incoming Applied Social Data Science student at the London School of Economics.
-I previously worked at [YouthTruth][YouthTruth] where I used survey data to help school leaders improve their schools.
+I am currently pursuing a Master's degree at the London School of Economics and Political Science in Applied Social Data Science where I apply quantitative methods like machine learning to social science problems.
+I am also a part-time Data Science Research Assistant at the [Care Policy and Evaluation Centre][Care Policy and Evaluation Centre].

+Before coming to LSE, I spent 4 years working with data at [YouthTruth][YouthTruth] to help schools in the U.S. improve learning outcomes for students.
+My work was a blend of data analysis, product development, building data pipelines, automating previously manual tasks, and communicating quantitative insights to the team.

 <br/><br/>
 <img src="/assets/images/me.jpeg" width="250"/>
 <br/><br/>